cityofaustin/atd-airflow/README.md

 ### Airflow Webhook Proxy system via [smee.io](https://smee.io/)

 The Airflow stack operates on an on-premises machine behind the COA edge router, and therefore it has no method for listening on a publicly routable IP address.
 Because of this, a webhook proxy system is used which is provided by smee.io.
-Smee.io offers up unique hostnames, called a "channel", on which it will listen for a webhook POST event.
-Upon receipt, it will relay the post's contents to any smee.io daemons which have subscribed to that particular smee.io channel.
-The smee.io daemon, upon receiving notice that a webhook was received at the public hostname, will issue its own POST request to the Airflow webhook bearing the same headers that were passed down through the smee.io daemon.
-In this manner, the post event is relayed from the public internet down into the stack residing on the COA internal IPs.
+Smee.io offers up unique hostnames, called a "channel", on which it will listen for a webhook `POST` event.
+Upon receipt, it will relay the `POST`'s contents to any smee.io daemons which have subscribed to that particular smee.io channel.
+The smee.io daemon, upon receiving notice that a webhook was received at the public hostname, will issue its own `POST` request to the Airflow webhook bearing the same headers that were passed down through the smee.io daemon.
+In this manner, the `POST` event is relayed from the public internet down into the stack residing on the COA internal IPs.

 ## Utilities